shaddow1201/CredentialVerify/README.md

 1. CredentialOrgFactory.sol - allows the creation of CredentialOrgs.
 2. CredentialFactory.sol - allows creation of credentials.
 3. ApplicantFactory.sol - allows Applicants to apply to CredentialOrgs for Awarded Credentials
-4. ProcessApplicants.sol - allows Gathering of info from CredentialOrgFactory, CredentialFactory, and Applicant Factory.
+4. ***ProcessApplicants.sol - allows Gathering of info from CredentialOrgFactory, CredentialFactory, and Applicant Factory.
+    To be impliments in future.
-5. ***CredentialWriteOrDenyApplicant.sol - to be impliments in future
+5. ***WriteCredential.sol - allows credentials to be written and Applicant updated.
+    To be impliments in future.

 ## Getting Started